-Neptune Terminals plays an integral role in Canada’s economy by helping to move Canadian products to global markets in Asia, South America and Europe.
-Located on Vancouver’s North Shore just west of the Iron Workers’ Memorial Bridge and part of Port Metro Vancouver, Neptune Terminals is the one of the largest multi-product bulk terminal in North America.
+Neptune Terminals plays an integral role in Canada’s economy by helping to move Canadian exports to global markets in Asia, South America and Europe.
+Located on Vancouver’s North Shore just west of the Iron Workers’ Memorial Bridge and part of Port Metro Vancouver, Neptune Terminals is one of the largest multi-product bulk terminals in North America.

 Bulk shipping terminals handle commodities that are transported in large quantities without packaging or containerization.
-Neptune Terminals handles both dry and liquid bulk commodities.
 In our first year of business, our facility handled 3.2 million tonnes of product.
-Today, we are making improvements on our terminal to increase our capacity to handle 31 million tonnes – all on our same footprint.
+Today, we are making improvements on our terminal to increase our capacity to handle 30 million tonnes – all on our same footprint.

-As a proud member of the North Shore community, Neptune Terminals’ activities and services directly support the community by:
+As a proud member of the North Shore community, Neptune Terminals directly supports the community by:

-Neptune Terminals is a private company owned by three bulk commodity shippers: Canpotex Bulk Terminals Limited, a Canpotex affiliate; Teck Resources Limited; and Bunge Canada.
+Neptune Terminals is a private company owned by two bulk commodity shippers: Canpotex Bulk Terminals Limited, a Canpotex affiliate and Teck Resources Limited.
 Canpotex is the world’s largest exporter of potash.
-Teck is Canada’s largest diversified mining, mineral processing and steel making coal exporting company.
-Bunge Canada is one of the world’s largest oilseed producers and sellers of bottled vegetable oil.
+Teck is Canada’s largest diversified resource company, committed to responsible mining and mineral development.

 Neptune Terminals is essential to the success of the Canadian export economy and strongly supports the federal and provincial Pacific Gateway initiatives.
 These initiatives aim to improve port infrastructure, ensuring Canada’s export commodity market remains strong, reliable and globally competitive.